muratk3n/thirdwave/en/tweets/2020/week28e.md

 ---

-Talked abt the "original sin"; starting with fall of the Berlin Wall, left went right, right went insane, and now, in the final phase where "outsiders" are jumping in con parties, doing leftist work in there as the need for such approaches never went away, that some label "populist".
+Talked abt the "original sin"; starting with fall of the Berlin Wall, left went right, right went insane, and now, in the final phase "outsiders" are jumping in con parties, doing leftist work in there as the need for such approaches never went away, that some label "populist".